-Preheat oven to 425°F and place a metal rack over a sheet pan.
+Preheat oven to 375°F and place a metal rack over a sheet pan.
 Remove the pork shoulder and wipe away any pieces of garlic or herbs -- they will burn.
 Discard the marinade.
-Season all over with salt and pepper and roast for 30 minutes.
+Season all over with salt and pepper and roast for 2 hours, turning halfway through.

-Lower temperature to 375°F and flip the pork shoulder over.
-Continue to roast for 1 hour 30 minutes.
-Rest pork shoulder 30 minutes before slicing across the grain.
+Wrap and rest pork shoulder 30 minutes before slicing across the grain.

 How to Cook Cuban Pork Shoulder in the Crockpot or Slow Cooker